The Cat and the Canary (1927 film): Reception and influence

 In 2001, the American Film Institute nominated this film for AFI's 100 Years...100 Thrills.
-On Rotten Tomatoes, the film holds a rating of 93% based on 45 reviews with the consensus: "Bringing its sturdy setup thrillingly to life, The Cat and the Canary proves Paul Leni a director with a deft hand for suspenseful stories and expertly assembled ensembles."
+On Rotten Tomatoes, the film holds a rating of 94% based on 48 reviews with the consensus: "Bringing its sturdy setup thrillingly to life, The Cat and the Canary proves Paul Leni a director with a deft hand for suspenseful stories and expertly assembled ensembles."

 Other film versions

 The Cat and the Canary has been filmed five other times.
 Rupert Julian's The Cat Creeps (1930) and the Spanish language La Voluntad del muerto (The Will of the Dead Man) directed by George Melford and Enrique Tovar Ávalos were the first "talkie" versions of the play; they were produced and distributed by Universal Pictures in 1930.
 Although the first sound films produced by Universal, neither was as influential on the genre as the first film and The Cat Creeps is lost.

-The plot had become too familiar, as film historian Douglas Brode notes, and it "seemed likely the play would be put away in a drawer [indefinitely]."
+The plot had become too familiar, as film historian Douglas Brode wrote, and it "seemed likely the play would be put away in a drawer [indefinitely]."
 Yet Elliott Nugent's film, The Cat and the Canary (1939), proved successful.
 Nugent "had the inspired idea to openly play the piece for laughs."
 The film was produced by Paramount and stars comedic actor Bob Hope.
 Hope plays Wally Campbell, a character based on Creighton Hale's performance as Paul Jones.
 One critic suggests that Hope developed the character better than Hale and was funnier and more engaging.

 Other film adaptations include Katten och kanariefågeln (The Cat and the Canary), a 1961 Swedish television film directed by Jan Molander and The Cat and the Canary (1978), a British film directed by Radley Metzger.
 The 1978 version was produced by Richard Gordon, who explained "Well, it hadn't been done since the Bob Hope version, it had never been done in colour, it was a well-known title, had a certain reputation, and it was something that logically could or in fact should be made in England."